caqlishire/FinalPack-1/README.md

 #Here are what I learned from each week:
 ### Week 1
-- First week, we didn't do much.
-We introduced and talked about some background about Linux to each other.
-M
+- First week, we introduced ourselves and shared some background about Linux to each other.
+Instructor informed us about his class, textbook, syllabus, assignments, D2L Brightspace, grade, devices and software  required for class such as a laptop, USB drive, and virtual machines.
 ### Week 2
 -
 ### Week 3